Nino2357/Crous_apartments_API_and_Android_Application/android/README.md

 You can scroll the list from top to bottom.
 For each accommodation, you will find its name, id and zone.

+### images
+Most apartments don't have a corresponding image , so a default image is used instead.